DataDog/hiring-engineers/answers.md

 The custom agent check named my_metric can be found [here](files/dd-agent/checks.d/my_metric.py) and the configuration can be found [here](files/dd-agent/conf.d/my_metric.yaml)

 #### Bonus Question:
-By default the agent does checks every 15 seconds.
+By default, the agent performs its checks every 15 seconds.
 By adding ```min_collection_interval``` to the init config, I was able to change the collection interval to 45 seconds.
 I was unable to find any way of changing the interval outside of editing the config and restarting the agent.

 ## Visualizing Data: